Skip to content

 What are Proxies?

 In JavaScript, a Proxy is an object that sits between a target object and the external code trying to interact with it.
-When you create a Proxy, you specify what operations (like gets
+When you create a Proxy, you specify what operations (like gets or sets) it should intercept.
+The Proxy then intercepts any of those operations made to the target object.

-Here's a very simple example which intercepts all gets
+Here's a very simple example which intercepts all gets:

 const target = {}; const handler = { get: (target, name) { return `Hello, ${name}!`; } }; const proxy = new Proxy(target, handler); console.log(proxy.name); // => "Hello, name!" console.log(proxy.otherName); // => "Hello, otherName!"

-defining its behaviour, in this case, overriding the getter for any property and returning a string containing the property name.
+The proxy is acting as an intermediary for the target; the handler defining its behaviour, in this case, overriding the getter for any property and returning a string containing the property name.

 Method